zuozhenggh/learning-library/data-management-library/security/data-safe/workshops/customertenancy/set-up-oracle-data-safe-environment.md

 ## **STEP 4:** Create a policy for the user group

 Create a policy in IAM that grants permissions to the group to which the user belongs.
-The policy needs to allow the user to create and manage an Autonomous Database in the compartment.
+The policy needs to allow the user to create an Autonomous Database in the compartment and use it with Oracle Data Safe.

 - From the navigation menu, select **Identity**, and then **Policies**.
 The **Policies** page in IAM is displayed.